-If you’re wondering how much a private investigator costs, it depends on the scope of the job and the credentials of the detective.
+If you’re wondering how much private investigators cost, it depends on the scope of the job and the credentials of the detective.
 If you hired a landscaper, their price would vary greatly depending on whether you wanted your hedges trimmed, trees planted, or weekly lawn mowing.
 Private investigators can crack a case in under an hour, but some jobs take days or weeks to complete.
 When you’re suffering from betrayal, loss, or fear, you are already in a vulnerable state.
 Hiring a private investigator with the right experience to solve your case efficiently will minimize further distress.
 Here’s how to determine the cost of hiring a private investigator and find the right one for you.

 How Private Investigator Pricing Works